 These forms are downloaded from the online application system.
-Having completed the supplementary information form, you should return it to the school by the date stated on the form.
+Having completed the supplementary information form, you should return it to the school by the date stated on read in conjunction with the local authority's scheme for co-ordinated admission arrangements set out in Appendix 1 of this booklet.
+Full details of the various policies are published by the academies/schools themselves and should be obtained from the academies schools direct.